mihaicris-adoreme/cordial-ios-sdk/README.md

 # Installation

+## Swift Package Manager

+For adding CordialSDK to your project via Swift Package Manager use this repository: `git@gitlab.com:cordialinc/mobile-sdk/ios-sdk.git`

 ## Cocoapods

 Make sure you have access to CordialSDK gitlab repo.
 We recommend adding your SSH key to Gitlab.
 After that, specify CordialSDK in your Podfile: